National target groups for MURs

 From the date that the NHS Discharge Medicines Service is introduced (planned as 1st January 2021), 70% of MURs should be targeted solely at high-risk medicines.

 Click on a heading below for more information.

-In June 2011, PSNC and NHS Employers convened a high risk medicines reference group which included representatives from the National Patient Safety Agency, the National Prescribing Centre, the Royal College of Physicians, the Royal Pharmaceutical Soctiety and UK Medicines Information.
-The group was chaired by Martin Stephens, National Clinical Director for Hospital Pharmacy at the Department of Health.
+In June 2011, PSNC and NHS Employers convened a high-risk medicines reference group which included representatives from the National Patient Safety Agency, the National Prescribing Centre, the Royal College of Physicians, the Royal Pharmaceutical Society and UK Medicines Information.
+The group was chaired by Martin Stephens, National Clinical Director for Hospital Pharmacy at the Department of Health and Social Care.

 - the medicines should be associated with preventable harm, for example, avoidable hospital admissions;

 - medicines should be selected where harm can be caused to the patient by omission, overuse or incorrect use and where the benefits of not taking the medicine are foregone; and